NafisFuadTanvir/Performance_Testing_Using_Jmeter/README.md

 <img width="497" height="499" alt="image" src="https://github.com/user-attachments/assets/55b42802-7dbf-4367-853a-cc9cf73d9b58" />

 ## How to Run The project?
+   ## Prerequisites

+Install Apache JMeter
+ (v5.6 or above recommended)

+Java 8+ installed on your system

+Clone this repository

 First save the Jmx file, and open it in Jmeter.
 Then add the neccessary Headers, Gaussian Timer, Random Variables and User Defined Variables.

 Here is the login url:- https://restful-booker.herokuapp.com/auth .
 Body: { "username": "admin", "password": "password123" }